InnoPhaseIoT/connectedhomeip/examples/smoke-co-alarm-app/talaria/README.md

 # CHIP Talaria Smoke-CO-Alarm Sensor Example

 An example showing the use of CHIP on the Talaria Two platform.
 The document will describe how to build and run CHIP Smoke-CO-Alarm Sensor Example on Talaria Two platform.
-In this example, utilized rand function to generate random Smoke-CO-Alarm attribute values  for updating Smoke CO Alarm Sensor status every 5sec (can be configurable) from software timer callback as actual Smoke-CO-Alarm Sensor is not available.
+In this example, T2 sends Smoke-CO-Alarm commands to Host and also receives the Smoke-CO-Alarm status periodically from host and same will be updated to matter attributes.

 This doc is tested on **Ubuntu 22.04.3 LTS (x86_64)**